Uncertainty-aware Three-phase Optimal Power Flow based on Data-driven Convexification

-In this subsection, a methodology of data-driven convex relaxation is established and applied to construct a tight convex quadratic relaxation of 3$\phi$PF equations (\ref{PF}).
-For the sake of simplicity, we start from a deterministic case, namely $u=0$.
-Let $\mathcal{D}$ denotes a historical data set where the $k$th data point $D^{(k)}=( x^{(k)}, y^{(k)})$, we have $\mathcal{D} \subset \Psi$.
-The following regression algorithm is proposed to train $\mathcal{D}$ to obtain a positive semi-definite (PSD) matrix $P$ and a complementary vector $B$ and scalar $c$ for each quadratic equations in (\ref{CompactPF}) (i.e. (\ref{PF})):
+In this subsection, a methodology of data-driven convex relaxation (DDCR) is established and applied to construct a tight convex quadratic relaxation of 3$\phi$ACPF model (\ref{CompactPF}) (i.e. (\ref{PF})).
+For simplicity, we start from a deterministic case, namely $u=0$.
+Let $\mathcal{D}$ denotes a training data set where the $k$th data point $D^{(k)}=( x^{(k)}, y^{(k)})$ denotes the real-time measurement of a historical operating point, we have $\mathcal{D} \subset \Psi$.
+The following regression algorithm is proposed to train $\mathcal{D}$ to obtain a positive semi-definite (PSD) matrix $P_i$ and a complementary vector $B_i$ and scalar $c_i$ for each quadratic equations in (1a)-(1d):

 where $k=1,\,\ldots,\, |\mathcal{D}|$.
-The dimensions of $P$'s, $B$'s, and $c$'s are consistent with the dimensions of the corresponding quadratic equations in (\ref{PF}).
+Auxiliary variables $r^{(k)}$ are introduced for the purpose of formulating the regression model (\ref{Regression}) as a standard semidefinite programming (SDP) problem.
+The dimensions of $P_i$, $B_i$, and $c_i$ are consistent with the dimensions of the corresponding quadratic equations in (1a)-(1d).
 Note that the $A$ matrix in (1e) is already PSD.
 Therefore, we don't need to train a $P$ for (1e).
-The optimization model (\ref{Regression}) is a standard semidefinite programming problem which can be effectively and globally solved by mature solvers like MOSEK, GUROBI, and CPLEX.
+The optimization model (\ref{Regression}) is a standard SDP problem which can be effectively and globally solved by mature solvers like MOSEK, GUROBI, and CPLEX.